Japan v Iraq (1994 FIFA World Cup qualification): Aftermath

 After missing the 1994 edition, Japan eventually qualified for the 1998 FIFA World Cup, before hosting the 2002 FIFA World Cup along with their rival South Korea.
-The South Koreans dramatically beat Portugal, Italy, and Spain and ended in 4th place while Japan was eliminated in the 16th Round.
+The South Koreans dramatically beat Portugal, Italy, and Spain and ended in 4th place while Japan was eliminated in the Round of 16.
 Both teams lost to Turkey.
 It was the first time for both teams to reach the knockout phase.

-They also qualified for every single FIFA World Cup edition since then, reaching the Round of 16 in three editions: in 2010, 2018 and 2022.
+Having since consolidated themselves as powerhouses of Asian football, they also qualified for every single FIFA World Cup edition since then, reaching the Round of 16 in three editions: in 2010, 2018 and 2022.
 However, in each of these occasions, Japan got eliminated in dramatic fashion.
 They first lost to Paraguay in 2010 in a penalty shoot-out, and then lost to Belgium in 2018 by 3-2 after conceding in the fourth minute of stoppage time after a Belgian counter-attack following a Japanese corner kick; the Japanese were leading 2–0 until the 69th minute.
-In 2022, Japan got knocked out again in the Round of 16, this time falling to Croatia in another penalty shoot-out that ensued after a 1-1 draw.
+In 2022, Japan returned to Qatar to the 2022 FIFA World Cup and qualified in the group stage defeating Germany and Spain, however they got knocked out again in the Round of 16, this time taking the lead against Croatia but falling in another penalty shoot-out that ensued after a 1–1 draw.

 For Iraq, this failure is just one part of the much larger World Cup drought.
 In comparison to increasing success of the Japanese side, Iraq has repeatedly missed the opportunity to qualify for every World Cup.
 Iraq has only qualified for the 1986 edition.
 In addition, sectarian conflicts and internal turmoil have prevented Iraq from achieving a greater status in Asian football.
-Since this game as well, Iraq has never beaten Japan in a competitive match, be it friendlies or major competitions since 1982, the last time Iraq won.
-Iraq also suffered a losing streak to Japan since this game, starting with a 1–4 defeat in 2000 AFC Asian Cup (which was Japan's first win over Iraq), until 2017 when Iraq drew Japan 1–1 to end the country's losing streak.
+Since this game as well, Iraq has not beaten Japan in a competitive match until 2024, when Iraq beat Japan 2-1 at the 2023 AFC Asian Cup.
+Iraq also suffered a losing streak to Japan since this game, starting with a 1–4 defeat at the 2000 AFC Asian Cup (which was Japan's first win over Iraq), until 2017 when Iraq drew Japan 1–1 to end the country's losing streak.